robert/robert.github.com/_posts/2020-01-14-how-to-set-up-the-hive-on-aws-elasticsearch.md

 ## Signing AWS ElasticSearch requests

-In order to run The Hive on top of AWS ElasticSearch, the biggest problem that needs solving is that AWS ElasticSearch requires every request to it to be [signed using the requestor's AWS access key][sign].
+In order to run The Hive on top of AWS ElasticSearch, the biggest problem that you need to solve is that AWS ElasticSearch requires every request to it to be [signed using the requestor's AWS access key][sign].
 Since The Hive doesn't know anything about AWS, it doesn't sign any of its requests.
 This means that even if you set up an AWS ElasticSearch cluster and correctly pointed The Hive at it, the cluster would reject all queries that The Hive sent to it, because they would not have been signed.

 We can get around this obstacle by writing a tiny *signing proxy*.
 This is a small HTTP web server that sits in between The Hive and AWS ElasticSearch.
 It accepts requests from The Hive, signs them, and forwards the signed requests on to AWS ElasticSearch.